chili-chips-ba/openPCIE/2.rtl/3.Bonus--RC-switched.opensource/README.md

+# Opensource RC Switched core (bonus)

-This is an opensource variant of what was first tested with AMD-proprietary IP stack, see [../../2.amd-rtl-with-Vivado-build/3.Bonus--RC-switched.amd](../../2.amd-rtl-with-Vivado-build/3.Bonus--RC-switched.amd).
+This is an opensource variant of what was first tested with [AMD-proprietary RC-Switched IP stack](../../2.amd-rtl-with-Vivado-build/3.Bonus--RC-switched.amd).
 It is a bonus activity, above and beyond our original plan.

 The objective of this extra dev track is to validate and showcase the operation of opensource RC design in a Switched PCIE context.